 Football is the UK’s most popular sport.
 It has a long history in the UK and the first professional football clubs were formed in the late 19th century.

 England, Scotland, Wales and Northern Ireland each have separate leagues in which clubs representing different towns and cities compete.
 The English Premier League attracts a huge international audience.
+Many of the best players in the world play in the Premier League.
 Many UK teams also compete in competitions such as the UEFA (Union of European Football Associations) Champions League, against other teams from Europe.
-Most towns and cities have a professional club and people take great pride in supporting their home team.
+Many towns and cities have a professional club and people take great pride in supporting their home team.
 There can be great pride in supporting their home team.
 There can be great rivalry between different football clubs and among fans.

 Each country in the UK also has its own national team that competes with other national teams across the world in tournaments such as the FIFA (Fédération Internationale de Football Association) World Cup and UEFA European Football Championships.
 England’s only international tournament victory was at the World Cup of 1966, hosted in the UK.